fszale/school-of-titans/docs/tools.md

 Another effective system to decide priority of execution is known as the ["Pareto Principle"](https://en.wikipedia.org/wiki/Pareto_principle), often referred to as the 80/20 rule.
 The basic premise is that 20% of the identified work is responsible for the 80% of the outcome value.
 This approach can be combined with another system, for example the 30/60/90 plan.
 In such a scenario, the work activity identified in each of the "time" buckets would be prioritized as to first begin the work on a small subset of the activities (the 20%) that delivers 80% of the results.

 ### Financial literacy
 Many Americans have little understanding of finances, responsible credit usage, and the long term impact of poor financial decisions.
 In fact, a lack of financial understanding has been signaled as one of the main reasons many Americans struggle with saving and investing.
-For additional details about financial literacy read the following [article](https://www.investopedia.com/articles/investing/100615/why-financial-literacy-and-education-so-important.asp), and learn about how inadequate are median retirement savings [here](https://www.synchronybank.com/blog/median-retirement-savings-by-age), note not to use average savings since those numbers include the billionaires and skew the numbers tremendously.
+For additional details about financial literacy read the following [article](https://www.investopedia.com/articles/investing/100615/why-financial-literacy-and-education-so-important.asp), and learn about how inadequate are median retirement savings [here](https://www.synchronybank.com/blog/median-retirement-savings-by-age), note not to use average savings since those numbers include the billionaires that skew the numbers tremendously.

 One of the best sources of basic financial information is provided by Fidelity on their website, [click here](https://www.fidelity.com/financial-basics/overview) for an excellent primer on financials basics.